ShaodongWei/HbVarFinder/README.md

 # HbVarFinder

 # When to use
 This script is to help quickly find hemoglobin structural variants based on tryptic proteomics.
+The var_finder.py script reports the existence of variants if larger than zero abundance of variant-specific peptides are detected in samples.

 # Install packages
 ```